NVIDIA/cuOpt-Resources/cloud-scripts/azure/README.md

 # AZURE
-A collection of scripts and resources to spin-up AZURE cuOpt instances
+A collection of scripts and resources to spin-up Azure cuOpt instances

 ## Resource groups